oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A CSAF library does not satisfies the "CSAF library with extended validation" conformance profile if the CSAF library uses an external library or program for the "CSAF extended validator" part and does not enforce its presence.

-### Conformance Clause 22: CSAF library with full validation
+### Conformance Clause 22: CSAF Library with Full Validation

 A CSAF library satisfies the "CSAF library with extended validation" conformance profile if the CSAF library: